Central Park

 This is the typical timeline for a 4 PM ceremony with photos and cocktails after.

-4:25 PM — Married.
-Photos with family and friends.
+4:10 PM — Married.
+Quick photos with family and friends.

-5:30 PM — Photography wraps.
-We sent you off a newly married couple!
+4:55 PM — Photography wraps.
+We send you off a newly married couple.

 We build the actual timeline around your spot, your guest count, and whatever you're doing after.